 And even though the original Borderlands wasn’t too shabby, we prefer Borderlands 2 simply because it has more environment variety in addition to some quality of life improvements.

 Deep Rock Galactic

-The game features four different classes which each fulfill a specific role in supporting teammates and ensuring survival.
-Developer Ghost Ship Games has been supporting the game since its February 2018 release, adding new maps, enemy types, and timed events for players to check out.
+The game features four different classes and each fulfill a specific role in supporting teammates and ensuring survival.
+Developer Ghost Ship Games has been supporting the game since its February 2018 release, adding new maps, enemy types and timed events for players to check out.